 An inter-frequency cell is considered detectable according to RSRP, RSRP Ês/Iot, SCH_RP and SCH Ês/Iot defined in Annex B.1.1 and Annex B.1.2 for a corresponding Band.

+An NR inter-RAT cell is considered detectable according to the conditions in Annex B.1.2 and B.1.3 for a corresponding band in 38.133.

 Agree on the proposed text for detected cell condition on state transition to idle/inactive mode.

 In [3] we have provided an TP.